NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 ## Class IndLeaf

-An object of the IndLeaf class will be associated with a Leaf Index block.
-A Leaf Index block stores entries of type struct Index and is used as the leaf nodes of a B+ Tree.
-Public methods of this class deal with the access/modification of the Index entries.
-IndLeaf class extends IndBuffer class and overrides its virtual methods.
+An object of the *IndLeaf* class will be associated with a [Index Leaf blocks](../Design/Physical%20Layer#leaf-index-block-structure).
+A Leaf Index block stores entries of type `struct Index` and is used as the leaf nodes of a B+ Tree.
+Public methods of this class deal with the access/modification of the *Index* entries. **IndLeaf* class extends [IndBuffer class](#class-indbuffer) and overrides its virtual methods.
 The constructor of the IndLeaf class calls the constructor of the parent class by passing suitable argument.

 ```cpp
 class IndLeaf : public IndBuffer{